programminghistorian/ph-submissions/lessons/clustering-with-scikit-learn-in-python.md

 {% include figure.html filename="clustering-with-sklearn-in-python-fig1.png" caption="Figure 1: The clustered ancient authors data and the centroids using k-means in a two-dimensional space." %}

 This appears satisfactory, and we can quickly see how the centroids are placed between the data points that we intuitively assume to build one cluster.
 However, we can already notice that the scales of both axes differ significantly.
 The y-axis ranges from 1–14, whereas the x-axis scale ranges from 300–1300.
 Thus, a change on the x-axis is likely to influence the distance between data points more significantly than a change on the y-axis.
-This, in return, also impacts the placement of the centroids and thus the cluster building process.
+This, in turn, also impacts the placement of the centroids and thus the cluster building process.
 To showcase this problem, let us change the word count of Aristophanes from 1108 to 700.

 |authors| word_count| known_works|
 |:---|:----:|:---:|